scipy/scipy/doc/source/tutorial/stats.rst

     >>> from __future__ import print_function

-Getting Help
+Getting help
 ^^^^^^^^^^^^

 First of all, all distributions are accompanied with help functions.
-To obtain just some basic information we print the relevant
+To obtain just some basic information, we print the relevant
 docstring: ``print(stats.norm.__doc__)``.

-To find the support, i.e., upper and lower bound of the distribution,
+To find the support, i.e., upper and lower bounds of the distribution,
 call:

     >>> print('bounds of distribution lower: %s, upper: %s' % (norm.a, norm.b))
     bounds of distribution lower: -inf, upper: inf

 We can list all methods and properties of the distribution with ``dir(norm)``.
-As it turns out, some of the methods are private methods although they are not named as such (their name does not start with a leading underscore), for example ``veccdf``, are only available for internal calculation (those methods will give warnings when one tries to use them, and will be removed at some point).
+As it turns out, some of the methods are private, although they are not named as such (their names do not start with a leading underscore), for example ``veccdf``, are only available for internal calculation (those methods will give warnings when one tries to use them, and will be removed at some point).